-- 19. Section 3-7-7 of the Rhode Island General Laws requiring a Class B licensee to sell alcohol for consumption only on the premises shall continue to be suspended.
+21. Section 3-7-7 of the Rhode Island General Laws requiring a Class B licensee to sell alcohol for consumption only on the premises shall continue to be suspended.
 A Class B licensee is permitted to sell, with take-out food orders, up to 2 bottles of wine, 144 ounces of beer or mixed beverages in original factory sealed containers, and 144 ounces of draft beer or 72 ounces of mixed beverages containing not more than 9 ounces of distilled spirits in growlers, bottles or other containers sealed in such a way as to prevent re-opening without obvious evidence that the seal was removed or broken, provided such sales shall be made in accordance with Section 1.4.10 of the Department of Business Regulation Liquor Control Administration Regulations, 230-RICR-30-10-1 and any other DBR regulations.
-Any restaurant, bar or establishment that offers beer, mixed beverages or wine pursuant to this Order must do so in accordance with the physical distancing protocols and regulations set forth by RIDOH as well as Executive Order 20-61 and any of its successors and related regulations. - 20.
-Restaurants may continue limited indoor dining in addition to outdoor dining (subject to applicable municipal approval), pick-up, delivery, and drive-through operations subject to the requirements described in the Phase III Guidelines for Restaurants available at https://ReopeningRI.com and the regulations set forth by RIDOH.
-Licensed caterers must operate in accordance with these restaurant regulations. - 21.
+Any restaurant, bar or establishment that offers beer, mixed beverages or wine pursuant to this Order must do so in accordance with the physical distancing protocols and regulations set forth by RIDOH as well as Executive Order 20-61 and any of its successors and related regulations.

+- 22. Restaurants may continue limited indoor dining in addition to outdoor dining (subject to applicable municipal approval), pick-up, delivery, and drive-through operations subject to the requirements described in the Phase III Guidelines for Restaurants available at https://ReopeningRI.com and the regulations set forth by RIDOH.
+Licensed caterers must operate in accordance with these restaurant regulations. - 23.
+Effective Sunday, November 8th, restaurants and bars may serve patrons on-site, indoors and outdoors, until 10:00 p.m.
+Sunday through Thursday and until 10:30 p.m.
+Friday and Saturday, after which times restaurants and bars shall only offer pickup, delivery and drive-through service. - 24.
 Service to standing customers (e.g., in a bar area) is prohibited with the exception of food pick-up following the requirements for pick-up described in Phase III Guidelines for Restaurants and regulations set forth by RIDOH.
 An establishment's indoor dining capacity is limited to 66% of an establishment's regular seating capacity.
 Outdoor dining is still encouraged as long as the restaurant does not service more than its normal operating capacity.
 Additionally, if an establishment has established extra outdoor dining capacity in Phase II, that additional outdoor capacity may remain in Phase III if the municipality continues to approve such additional capacity (in accordance with the municipality's approval processes).
-Parties of up to 8 people may be seated at an individual table, and customers are encouraged to minimize the number of non-household members with whom they dine.
+Parties of up to 8 people may be seated at an individual table in accordance with RIDOH regulations, and customers are encouraged to minimize the number of non-household members with whom they dine. - 25.
+Bars may remain open for seated service only and subject to the Phase III Guidelines for Restaurants and the regulations set forth by RIDOH.
+If, upon inspection by the Task Force, any business owner is found in violation of the requirements of these guidelines, the business may be immediately closed.